aleung27/VS-Statuses-api/README.md

 :sparkles::sparkles: And your done! :sparkles::sparkles:

 Make sure to add comments as you make your changes.
 Follow existing coding patterns and idioms already present in the project.

+Found a bug or got a suggestion?
+Feel free to submit a new [Issue](https://github.com/aleung27/VS-Statuses-api/issues)